Let's learn about a simple Italian word with many meanings!

 But what is the proper reply?
 Why, it is the word "prego," of course!
 Anyone who visits Italy, even for a short time, will certainly hear the Italian word prego, and in more situations than they might expect at first!

 Here is a summary, adapted from our pocket book Conversational Italian for Travelers: Just the Important Phrases, of the many ways the word prego is used in Italian, which was shared with our Conversational Italian!
-Facebook group this month.
+Facebook group prior to writing this blog.
 This is an open group, where English speakers and Italian speakers share about the Italian language and culture.
 Join us, if you like!

 How to use the Italian word "Prego"